madsci1016/EasyRGBLEDMatrixDriver/README.md

 EasyRGBLEDMatrixDriver
 ======================

-Super Easy Arduino based serial backpack driver board for 16 x 32 RGB LED Matrix panels.
+Super Easy Arduino based serial backpack driver board for 16 x 32 RGB LED Matrix panels found here: http://www.adafruit.com/products/420

 The code and board  design will let you drive a 16x32 RGB LED matrix panel with a serial port, with some limitations.
 A example sketch for a master controller is included.